 In English, it states: “As x goes to infinity, the prime counting function π(x) will approximate the function x/ln(x).
-In other words, if you count high enough, and plot the number of primes up to a very large number x, then plot x divided by the natural logarithm of x, the two will approach the same value.
+In other words, if you count high enough, and plot the number of primes up to a very large number x, then plot x divided by the natural logarithm of x, the ratio between the two will approach 1.
 The two functions are plotted below for x = 1000:

 In terms of probability, the prime number theorem states that if you pick a natural number x at random, the probability P(x) that that number will be a prime number is about 1 / ln(x).
 This means that the average gap between consecutive prime numbers among the first x integers is approximately ln(x).

 The function Li(x) is defined for all positive real numbers except x = 1.
 It is defined by an integral from 2 to x: